Politics

 What is it all about?

-The motion 22.3838 aims to bring (genuine) agency contracts under the protection of antitrust law and the KFZV (dealer protection regulations).
-Currently, genuine agents are not protected, meaning that suppliers (importers and manufacturers) can make the following agreements without antitrust consequences:
+Motion 22.3838 aimed to place (genuine) agency agreements under the protection of the Cartel Act and the Motor Vehicle Ordinance (KFZV, dealer protection provisions).
+Currently, genuine agents are not protected under antitrust law, meaning that suppliers (importers and manufacturers) can make the following agreements without antitrust consequences:

-- Termination conditions according to the Swiss Code of Obligations: usually 2 months (➝ for comparison: under the KFZV, a termination protection of 2 years applies!)
+• Termination terms according to the Swiss Code of Obligations: usually 2 months (→ by comparison: under the KFZV, a termination protection period of 2 years applies!)

-- Standardization of final sales prices for Swiss end customers (➝ exacerbating the high-price island Switzerland issue);
+• Standardization of retail prices for Swiss end customers (→ exacerbating the “high-price island” issue in Switzerland)

 Parliamentary debate